-- 5 The tool moves at the programmed feed rate for pre-positioning to the starting plane for the thread. - 6 The tool then approaches the thread diameter tangentially in a helical movement. - 7 The tool moves on a continuous helical downward path until it reaches the thread depth. - 8 After this, the tool departs the contour tangentially and returns to the starting point in the working plane. - 9 At the end of the cycle, the TNC retracts the tool at rapid traverse to setup clearance, or-if programmed-to the 2nd setup clearance.
+- 5 The TNC moves the tool at the programmed feed rate for prepositioning to the starting plane for the thread. - 6 The tool then approaches the thread diameter tangentially in a helical movement. - 7 The tool moves on a continuous helical downward path until it reaches the thread depth. - 8 After this, the tool departs the contour tangentially and returns to the starting point in the working plane. - 9 At the end of the cycle, the TNC retracts the tool at rapid traverse to set-up clearance, or-if programmed-to the 2nd set-up clearance.

-Program a positioning block for the starting point (hole center) in the working plane with radius compensation R0.
+Program a positioning block for the starting point (hole center) in the working plane with radius compensation RO.